osisoft/AVEVA-Adapter-MQTT-Docs/V1/PI-Adapter-for-MQTT-overview/pi-adapter-for-mqtt-principles-of-operation.md

 Metadata specific to the MQTT Sparkplug B component are:

-- **Namespace**: Specifies the Topic namespace.
+- **Namespace**: Specifies the Topic namespace. <! capitalize Topic?
+You don't in the next line. >
-- **Group_Id**: Specifies the element of the topic namespace that logically groups MQTT EoN nodes into the MQTT server and back to the consuming MQTT clients
+- **Group_Id**: Specifies the element of the topic namespace that logically groups MQTT EoN nodes into the MQTT server and back to the consuming MQTT clients <!-- I don't understand the phrase "and back to the consuming MQTT client".
+Is something missing there? >
 - **Edge_Node_Id**: Specifies the element of the topic namespace that uniquely identifies the MQTT EoN node within the infrastructure
 - **Device_Id**: Specifies the element of the topic namespace that identifies a device attached to the MQTT EoN node